 A deductible is the share of money you will have to pay out of pocket when you file a claim.
 Your deductible may be a dollar amount (say $500) or a percentage of your policy limit (such as 2%).
 Renters insurance companies usually let you choose the deductible amount from a few options.

 The higher your deductible, the lower your premium will be.
 However, when you file a claim, the company will subtract the deductible from your settlement.
 So, it’s important to weigh the risks and benefits of different deductibles and premiums.

 How should you compare renters insurance companies?

-Many renters insurance companies exist so to narrow down your options, start with those that have a solid reputation and positive customer reviews.
+Many renters insurance companies exist.
+To narrow down your options, start with those that have a solid reputation and positive customer reviews.

-SuperMoney has curated a list of the leading renters insurance providers below which features reviews from past customers.
+SuperMoney has curated a list of the leading renters insurance providers.
+This list features reviews from past customers.
 In a glance, you can see the providers and whether they are recommended or not.

-However, consumer reviews will only get you so far.
-Here are some other questions you should consider when comparing renters insurance companies.
+But consumer reviews will only get you so far.
+The following sections cover some other questions you should consider when comparing renters insurance companies.

 Which renters insurance companies serve your state?